eye-care/updates/README.md

 ## Deployment

-Whenever a change is made to this repo, or a pull request is made to it, a build is automatically triggered at Netlify and will update the site found at: https://eyecare-updates.netlify.app/ (or, if from a pull request, a "deployment preview" URL will be made available in the PR logs).
+Whenever a change is made to this repo a build is automatically triggered at Netlify and will update the site found at: https://eyecare-updates.netlify.app/  Similarly, if you make a pull request to this repo, Netlify will create a "[deployment preview](https://docs.netlify.com/site-deploys/overview/#branches-and-deploys)" where you can preview the changes made before merging the pull request.
 No other steps are required to deploy the site.

-If you want to change the URL for the netlify site, change DNS records to point a different domain to the site, or otherwise make changes to the Netlify settings, speak to @techforevil who has the login credentials.
+If you want to change the URL for the netlify site, change DNS records to point a different domain to the site, or otherwise make changes to the Netlify settings, speak to [@techforevil](https://github.com/techforevil) who has the login credentials.
 You can also create a new netlify account and deploy this same repository there, if needs be.

 ## Documentation